MartinEesmaa/CompressEasy/README.md

 We strong recommend using VLC to play your media file, starting Windows XP and later.

-You can still use VLC for Windows 98/ME/2002, if you using KernelEX.
+You can still use VLC for Windows 98 and ME, if you using KernelEX.

 MPV is for Windows 7 and later only.